Superdityaa/Superdityaa/README.md

-# Aditiya Mahendra - Frontend Developer & UI/UX Design Enthusiast
+# Aditiya Mahendra - Software Developer & UI/UX Design Enthusiast

 I've been on an exciting journey, contributing to a diverse range of projects.
 Over one year, I've held roles as a frontend developer in the web and have also delved into UI Design.